Edwards-R/redlist_docs/expanded_data_review/results.md

 | Ant         | Restricted | Formica sanguinea: iso.
 Bolton & Collingwood: 1875  |         36          |         49         |       20        |           0           |      0       |

 ## 4. Percentage value changes
-This table shows the percentage change (Δ%) between the *Red List* and *Combined* data sets.
+This table shows the percentage change (Δ%) between the *Red List* and *Combined* datasets.
 It is the majority of the previous table, expressed in terms of percentages where it is supportable to do so.

 | Group       | Purpose    | Taxon                                               | Δ% Number of records | Δ% Tetrad | Δ% Buffer Union | Δ% MCP |
 | ----------- | ---------- | --------------------------------------------------- | :------------------: | :-------: | :-------------: | :----: |